Andrey-Kovinjonok/MZD-AIO-TI-X/README.md

 ## **Video player v2**
 #### by Waisky2 with mods by vic_bam85
+Use H264 video codec and MPEG-4 AAC audio codec
+You have to place your videos in a folder "Movies"!
 - http://mazda3revolution.com/forums/2014-2016-mazda-3-skyactiv-audio-electronics/57714-infotainment-project-477.html#post1596306
 - http://mazda3revolution.com/forums/2014-2016-mazda-3-skyactiv-audio-electronics/57714-infotainment-project-480.html#post1597962
 - http://mazda3revolution.com/forums/2014-2016-mazda-3-skyactiv-audio-electronics/57714-infotainment-project-295.html#post1466322
 - It uses page up/down button to navigate video list (previous version scroll bar too heavy and slow)
 - It uses websocket to handle all functions request so the response is instant (no more using nc command)
 - Functions remain Load Video List / Start Stop Playback / Next Track / Repeat 1 (looping the same video)
 - Integrated as native app in menu (thanks to Diginix)

 ##### Changes by vic_bam85: